jdegand/LCOGT-spring-backend/README.md

 - However, JPA query methods don't throw errors - they return nothing and have a 200 status code.
 - @Digits annotation seems better than @Pattern with a regex
 - Easy to swap databases in Spring Boot.
 Not much has to be changed - add a driver dependency and update the `application.properties` file.
 - Constructor injection is better than field injection(@Autowired) for unit testing.
+- Added DBDataInitializer to add "Mars" to the database on start-up.
+I used a SQL migration to add "Mars" to the database in my Express application.

 ## Continued Development